AE Divisional News

 The motion is to be forwarded to the judge review.
 Do not set the matter for hearing unless the court authorizes it.

 The motion must contain a "separate certification signed by counsel" substantially similar to this: I hereby certify that I have in good faith conferred or attempted to confer with the opposition in an effort to resolve the issue without court action.

-Schedule your hearing on line.
+Schedule your hearings on line.
+Be sure to attach a copy of motion at the time of scheduling.
 You do not need to forward copies of the notice & motion for UMC hearings, they are to be uploaded at the time you schedule the hearing.

 - Monday UMC is held from 8:00 a.m. - 8:30 a.m.
 ONLY

 - Tuesday, Wednesday & Thursday is held at 8:45 a.m. - 9:30 a.m.

 - 15 minute and 30-minute special set hearings are scheduled on-line.
 See divisional instructions for more detailed information.